Erythema Annulare Quiz

 Content updated on Nov 2, 2022

 Erythema annulare centrifugum (EAC) is a rare skin rash with small red bumps that spread out from a central area.
-The exact cause is unknown, but it is probably due to a hypersensitivity reaction to a variety of agents, including drugs, spider bites, infections, certain foods and cancer.
+The exact cause is unknown, but it is likely due to a hypersensitivity reaction to various agents, including drugs, spider bites, infections, certain foods, and cancer.

 Skin redness or red bumpy rashes